 While these blips in energy may seem inconsequential, they can indicate something in your body that needs attention.
 One possible connection is your gut microbiome, the communities of trillions of bacteria living in your digestive tract.

 The beneficial bacteria in our gut support many bodily functions, such as digestion, immune function, and healthy metabolic response.
 As it turns out, the good guys in our gut also affect our nervous system, which is a big player in healthy mood and energy cycles.

 The good news is that you can support a healthy mood and overall energy just by maintaining a healthy gut.

 Microbes and Mood

-Specifically, the good microbes in our digestive tract—the probiotics—can “speak” with and signal our brain via the vagus nerve, which extends from the brainstem all the way into the gut.
-Certain probiotics called psychobiotics have a beneficial impact on our mood and mental state.
-Indeed, studies show that regular probiotic supplementation can improve feelings of low mood and apathy1.
+Specifically, the good microbes in our digestive tract—the probiotics—can “speak” with and signal our brain via the vagus nerve, which extends from the brainstem into the gut.
+Friendly flora called psychobiotics have a beneficial impact on our mood and mental state.
+Indeed, studies indicate that the good microbes in our gut can help support a positive mindset.
+(1,2)*

 Link Between Energy and Gut Health